Poincar\'e invariance and the Unruh effect

-Herein, we discuss the following three distinct cases: (1) IF Minkowski space (\textit{i.e}., inertial) vacuum, which is complex; (2) FF Minkowski space vacuum, which is trivial; (3) ``Rindler vacuum'', associated with an accelerating frame for which ``Rindler coordinates'' are defined -- see Supplemental Material (SupM) Section~B. The Rindler vacuum is complex because Rindler fields are quantized at equal Rindler time.
-Importantly, the three vacua are inequivalent because IF, FF and Rindler frames are not related by any Poincar\'e transformations.
+Herein, we discuss the following three distinct cases: (1) IF Minkowski space (\textit{i.e}., inertial) vacuum, which is complex; (2) FF Minkowski space vacuum, which is trivial -- see Section~\ref{vacuum and commutation relations} and Appendix~\ref{FF-vacuum}; (3) ``Rindler vacuum'', associated with an accelerating frame for which ``Rindler coordinates'' are defined -- see Appendix~\ref{standard derivations}.
+The Rindler vacuum is complex because Rindler fields are quantized at equal Rindler time.
+Importantly, the three vacua are inequivalent because IF, FF and Rindler frames are not related by any Poincar\'e transformation.
 Notably, although the Rindler vacuum is complex, it is, nevertheless, the vacuum for a Rindler observer; hence, imperceptible by definition.
-In this connection, the Unruh effect is a statement that a Rindler observer perceives pairs that constitute the IF Minkowski space vacuum.
+In this connection, the Unruh effect is a statement that a Rindler (\textit{viz}. accelerated) observer perceives pairs that constitute the IF Minkowski space vacuum.

-In Section\,\ref{Dirac's Forms of Dynamics}, we summarize important features of Dirac's three forms of dynamics \cite{Dirac:1949cp}.
-Section\,\ref{t-dependent boosts} explains why an Unruh effect is predicted when fields are quantized using the common IF approach, whereas that is not so when fields viewed from the inertial frame are quantized using the FF.
-The connection between a complex vacuum and causality violation in IF dynamics is elucidated in Section\,\ref{vacuum and commutation relations}.
-Whilst these two sections provide intuitive perspectives, they do not trace usual paths to a prediction of the Unruh effect.
-Since such paths may be more easily followed by some readers, they are described in SupM Sections~B and C. SupM Section~D presents a different perspective on the problem by presenting a dynamical analysis.
-Section~\ref{Gedanken experiment} discusses how the IF and FF findings can be reconciled.
-This must be possible because Nature does not depend upon the approach to its analysis.
-Conclusions are gathered in Section~\ref{Conclusion}.
-(We use Natural Units throughout, \textit{viz}.\ $\hbar \equiv 1 \equiv c$.
-Thus, energy and frequency are equivalent, as are momentum and wave number.)
+In section~\ref{Dirac's Forms of Dynamics}, we summarize important features of Dirac's three forms of dynamics \cite{Dirac:1949cp} and, drawing on an analogy with classical Newtonian dynamics, explain the emergence and character of pseudoeffects in the IF formalism.
+In Section~\ref{t-dependent boosts}, we explain why an Unruh effect is predicted when fields are quantized using the common IF approach, whereas that is not so when fields viewed from the inertial frame are quantized using the FF.
+The connection between a complex vacuum and causality violation in IF dynamics is elucidated in Section~\ref{vacuum and commutation relations} on commutation relations.
+In Section~\ref{Gedanken experiment}, we discuss how the IF and FF findings can be reconciled.
+This must be possible because natural (observable) phenomena do not depend upon the approach used to explain them.
+Section~\ref{Conclusion} supplies concluding remarks.